Presidential Essays

 When he ran for reelection in 1888, the Republicans raised lots of money from the nation's manufacturers and spent it lavishly, helping to ensure victory for their candidate, Benjamin Harrison.
 The election thus marked the beginning of a new era in campaign financing.
 Though Cleveland actually won a larger share of the popular vote, Harrison defeated Cleveland in the Electoral College.

 In 1892, however, after four years of Republican leadership, Cleveland quashed the reelection hopes of Harrison, who had alienated many in his own party.
-He thus became the only President to serve nonconsecutive terms, winning the office once again after losing as the incumbent.
+He thus became the first President to serve nonconsecutive terms, winning the office once again after losing as the incumbent.

 Watchdog in the White House